ycm-core/YouCompleteMe/README.md

 `g:ycm_auto_trigger` is enabled and is not supported when it is not enabled.

 The signatures popup is hidden when there are no matching signatures or when you leave insert mode.
-There is no key binding to clear the popup.
+If you want to manually control when it is visible, you can map something to `<plug>YCMToggleSignatureHelp` (see below).

 For more details on this feature and a few demos, check out the [PR that proposed it][signature-help-pr].